Student

 Gavriel, who followed a career in real estate development, said that he wishes he had taken more finance classes in college, and urged those in attendance to do the same.
 He and the other panelists also unequivocally expressed a need for creative and diverse thinking in the financial industry, a process that is often sparked in college.
 The panelists advised the student attendees to “explore as many things as you can in college” with the intention of finding the field(s) you are most passionate about.

-After that, throw in some finance classes tailored to your needs, perhaps even specialized in areas like business coaching for financial planners, and you should be good to go!
+After that, throw in some finance classes, and you should be good to go!

 This event received funding by the NYU Entrepreneurs Network Collaboration Fund.
 The Collaboration Fund provides grants to help promote entrepreneurship across NYU via cross-club collaboration.
 Applications are considered on a rolling basis and must be filed jointly by at least 2 clubs within the NYU Entrepreneurs Network.
 Read more about the NYU Entrepreneurs Network here and apply for the Collaboration Fund here.